Oryzone/OryzoneMediaStorageBundle/README.rst

 Configuration
 =============

-Here's a sample configuration. `Gaufrette`_ and `GaufretteBundle`_ are requires as they are used to abstract filesystems.
+Here's a sample configuration. `Gaufrette`_ and `GaufretteBundle`_ are required as they are used to abstract filesystems.

 .. code-block:: yaml